Missions and Outreach

 In total, Hope Russia helps to connect pastors in Russia and other former Soviet bloc countries across nine time zones.
 Blake Purcell, the founder of the ministry, also helped to found the first Presbyterian denomination in Russia.

 Tom and Leslie Johnson work with Global Scholars, working to create scholarly resources for Christian studies in secular European universities.
 Tom also serves as a liaison to the Vatican from the World Evangelical Alliance, representing Protestant Evangelicalism to the Roman Catholic Church.
 He has even worked on occasion directly with the Pope.

 The Klumpenhowers have a long-time connection to our congregation, as Monica grew up here.
 They serve with GEM (Greater Europe Mission) in the Netherlands.

 Tommy and Rosemary Lee

 Tommy and Rosemary Lee work with Wycliffe Bible Translators and their SIL program (formerly Summer Institute of Linguistics).
-They are working in Canada to help train future Bible translators in linguistics techniques.
+They are working in California to help train future Bible translators in linguistics techniques.
 Rosemary is a daughter of our congregation.

 Marc and Aline Mailloux work with French-speaking Haitian immigrants in Southern Florida, where he teaches at a Haitian Bible School and makes daily evangelistic broadcasts on a local French radio station.
 He also makes regular trips to Haiti itself and to French West Africa, where he teaches courses to local pastors.